kugrinov/group-venus-violets/readme.md

 ### Key Takeaways

-Understanding of why we are doing this project
+We are doing this project to get experience working in a group setting and using collaboration to work towards a common goal.
+We are also puting our previously learned web development skills such as:html; java; basic scripting; naviagations; to use.

 ### Core Webpages